jonseale44/Clarafi/replit.md

 - Body scroll locked when sidebar is open (handled in React)
 - Swipe left gesture closes sidebar (via JS override)
 - CSS classes applied conditionally based on mobile state and view type

+**Important**: Both CSS and JavaScript overrides must be added in Median dashboard for mobile detection to work properly.

 ### Fixed Allergy Source Badge Linking Issue
 Resolved issue where allergy badges from attachments weren't linking to source documents: